rayani1203/rayani1203/README.md

 - 💻 Software has grown to be something I'm greatly passionate about; I believe it's the perfect way for me to translate my love for solving problems, learning about technology, and creating cool stuff into the real world in a role where I can do all of these things.

-- 🌱 Currently, I'm learning data structures and algorithms, React.JS/Node.JS, and SQL as I look to grow as a software engineer.
+- 🌱 Currently, I'm learning MongoDB, NextJS, Firebase, and deployment tools as I look to grow as a software engineer.

 <!---